Andal, Paschim Bardhaman: Kazi Nazrul Islam Airport

 The Union Civil Aviation Ministry and the West Bengal Government announced on 7 September 2007 plans to set up a new airport – along with a township, IT and logistics hub – at Durgapur.

 This earmarked the beginning of the Aerotropolis Project in Andal.
 Spread over approximately 2182 acre, the Durgapur Aerotropolis Project is shaping up in the Asansol Durgapur Planning Area (ADPA) of Burdwan District in West Bengal.

 An Integrated Township, IT Park and Logistics Hub will see the light of the day along with the Durgapur Aerotropolis Project.
 These will help in enhancing the growth prospects of Durgapur.
 BAPL has completed most of its legal procedures like receiving the In-Principle Clearance from the Ministry of Civil Aviation and getting the Land Use Development Control Plan (LUDCP) approved by Asansol Durgapur Development Authority (ADDA).
 It has also entered into a Technical Services Agreement with Changi Airports India Pte Ltd, Singapore.
 In the area both Asansol and Durgapur have airstrips for the landing of small planes.
 The airfield at Panagarh is under Indian Air Force.

-The honourable chief minister of West Bengal, Mamata Banerjee announced on 25 May 2013 (Nazrul Islam's Birth Anniversary) that she has proposed to name the airport at Durgapur after the iconic Indian Bengali poet, author, musician, freedom fighter and the National poet of Bangladesh, Kazi Nazrul Islam.
+The then chief minister of West Bengal, Mamata Banerjee announced on 25 May 2013 (Nazrul Islam's Birth Anniversary) that she has proposed to name the airport at Durgapur after the iconic Indian Bengali poet, author, musician, freedom fighter and the National poet of Bangladesh, Kazi Nazrul Islam.
 This has been a matter of great joy and pride for the people.